Predicting Viral Outbreaks With Machine Learning

 Pandemics in the past have claimed millions – perhaps even billions – of lives, through diseases such as the Black Death and Spanish flu.
 The H1N1 (‘Swine’ flu) pandemic of 2009 caused alarm due to its resemblance to the Spanish flu virus, sparking a panic that another worldwide disaster could resurface2.

 Despite the knowledge we possess today, our lives continue to be at the whim of such viral outbreaks.

 For many recent viral outbreaks, scientists actually know a great deal about the viruses themselves.
 In fact, we have studied viruses such as Zika and Ebola for decades.
 And yet, each time an outbreak occurs, epidemiologists – scientists who study disease patterns – are left scratching their heads.

-Virus emergence is a key area of study for epidemiologists, because the ability to predict viral outbreaks can give us the upper hand.
+Virus emergence is a key area of study for epidemiologists, as the ability to predict viral outbreaks can give us the upper hand in preventing and containing them.
 However, numerous obstacles make this a difficult task.
-Of course, seasonal flu can be ‘predicted’, as during the colder months the viruses are more stable.
-But we have knowledge of only 0.005% of our potential virosphere, so the majority of the time we can only feel our way around.
-Obviously, it is hard to predict the coming of something we don’t even know actually exists!
+Of course, seasonal flu can be ‘predicted’, as viruses are more stable during cold winter months.

 Phylogenetics to the Rescue

 To predict the spread of a virus, epidemiologists try to determine its host (or hosts) and its method of transmission into humans.
 The host – also known as a ‘reservoir’ – is where a virus naturally occurs.
 The method of transmission involves a vector – an organism that can transmit the virus to humans.

 The dengue virus, for example, uses monkeys as a reservoir and the Aedes mosquito as its transmission vector.
 Knowing where and how a virus spreads is useful information that can help to predict